Hmamouche/NeuroTSConvers/README.md

 The aim is to detect the behavioral features that are responsible for the activation of each brain area, by means of prediction.
 A feature selection step is performed to select the input variables for the prediction of brain activity, then the most relevant input features are those how lead to the best prediction score.

-To test the process, we need 3 types of input data: the video of the interlocutor, speeches of both the participant and the interlocutur, and eyetracking data of the participant.

 ## Extracted features
 * Speech and text features:  Signal envelop, Speech activity, Overlap, Filled-breaks, Feedbacks, Discourse markers, Particles items, Laughters, Lexical richness, Polarity, and Subjectivity.
 * Video and eyetracking features: Facial Action Units, Landmarks, Head Pose coordinates, saccades, gaze and speed coordinates, and variables categorizing where the subject is looking in at each time step (face, eyes, mouth).